Chinchilla (cloth)

-Chinchilla was a napped material made from fine wool.
+Chinchilla is a napped material made from fine wool.
 The surface has tufts very close together.

 Synchilla

-Chinchilla is a milestone fabric in the evolution of fleece.
+The development of chinchilla was a milestone in the evolution of fleece.
 "Synchilla" (Synthetic Chinchilla) was the first generation fleece.
-In 1985, Synchilla was used in product "seminal Snap-T pullover" from Patagonia, Inc., which was popular in ski trips across the Northeast.
+In 1985, Synchilla was used in the product "seminal Snap-T pullover" from Patagonia, Inc., which was popular in ski trips across the Northeast.

 For many, many years, Synchilla was the Kleenex of fleece, if you will.